ro6ertkenny/kai-memory-palace/k8s/ops+provisioning/README.md

 Concepts in this wing are grounded using **concrete reference clusters**.

-### Primary reference
+### Primary Reference

-**Raspberry Pi Kubernetes Cluster (bare-metal)**
+**Raspberry Pi Kubernetes Cluster (bare metal)**

-Location:
 rpi-cluster/
-├─ pi-cluster-hardware.md
+- pi-cluster-hardware.md
-├─ pi-cluster-environment.md
+- pi-cluster-environment.md
-└─ pi-cluster-snapshot.md
+- pi-cluster-snapshot.md

 This cluster serves as:
 - a practical teaching anchor